shaunday/ToDos/Action Items.md

 ## Entity Framework and Database

-* Use async EF methods with ConfigureAwait(false) for scalability await dbContext.SaveChangesAsync().ConfigureAwait(false);
-* Ensure database schema is normalized to 3rd Normal Form (3NF) for extensibility Design should be normalized and allow future extensibility
 * Prepare schema and code for CQRS-style read/write separation
 * partitioning proof?
-* Add ThreadPool.SetMinThreads(...) to show concurrency tuning preparation
 * Implement \_taskCommandQueue to throttle DB writes (Single Writer Pattern)
 * Simulate master/slave DB (write to one, read from another with periodic sync)
 * Throttle or reject low-priority writes when under heavy load.: backpressure mechanism.